Algorithmic Stability in Fair Allocation of Indivisible Goods Among Two Agents: Introduction

-We begin by formally defining the notion of stability and show how in general one cannot hope for completely stable algorithms that are EF1 and even approximately Pareto optimal.
-This in turn implies that one has to relax the strong requirement of stability, and towards this end we propose two relaxations, namely, approximate-stability and weak-approximate-stability, where the latter notion, as the name suggests, is strictly weaker than the former.
-Following this, we show how existing algorithms from the literature on fair allocations that are fair and efficient perform quite poorly even in terms of these relaxed notions of stability.
-This implies that one has to design new algorithms, and towards this end we present a simple, albeit exponential, algorithm for two agent fair division that is approximately-stable and that guarantees to return an allocation that is pairwise maximin share (PMMS) and Pareto optimal.
-The algorithm is based on a general characterization result for PMMS allocations (i.e., for the $n$ agents case) which we believe might potentially be of independent interest.
-Finally, we end by considering the weaker relaxation of stability, and here we show how a small change to the existing two-agent fair division algorithms can get us weak-approximate-stability along with the properties that these algorithms otherwise satisfy.
+We begin by formally defining the notion of stability and show how one cannot hope for stable algorithms that are EF1 and even approximately PO.
+As a result, we propose two relaxations, namely, approximate-stability and weak-approximate-stability, and show how existing algorithms that are fair and efficient perform poorly even in terms of these relaxations.
+This implies that one has to design new algorithms, and towards this end we present a simple, albeit exponential, algorithm for two agents that is approximately-stable and that guarantees pairwise maximin share (PMMS) and PO allocation; the algorithm is based on a general characterization result for PMMS allocations which we believe might be of independent interest.
+Finally, we show how a small change to the existing two-agent fair division algorithms can get us weak-approximate-stability along with the properties that these algorithms otherwise satisfy.